spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that the amount of time it takes each individual I/O action to resolve.
 The higher the latency and the larger the IOPS, the more impact storage performance will have on individual user sessions.

-**Resolving high Latency:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Latency:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the latency began increasing and whether there is a recurring pattern.
 If the issue is consistent, then open a ticket from the Azure portal and ask the Microsoft team to investigate.

 #### ANF Throughput
 Description: This is a representation of the read and write latency from the volume in milliseconds.
 The default time interval displayed is the last 3 hours, with data provided for every minute.